amphoradata/amphoradata.github.io/docs/guides/data/create-amphora.md

 ---
-id: create
+id: create-amphora
-title: Create and manage an Amphora
+title: Create an Amphora
 sidebar_label: Create Amphora
 ---
-Amphoras are standardised data containers.
+An Amphora is a standardised data containers.
 To share your data, you need to create an Amphora then fill it with whatever data you want.

 ## Create the Amphora